akiortagem/conceptor-rpg/gm.md

 When the NPC's attack hits, simply deduct the PC's HP by the difference of the PC's roll against the TN.

+An NPC's stamina is consumed when a descriptor is some extraordinary ability that not every creature has.
+Simply deduct the stamina by the descriptor's TN.

 ### Example NPC: Captain Elias Voss

 A hardened veteran of countless battles, Captain Elias Voss commands with unwavering confidence.
 His presence on the battlefield is enough to inspire his allies and intimidate his foes.
+For that purpose these descriptors should be marked.

 HP: 60